 Leaving the field empty means that the rule will apply to all companies.

 PARTNER NAME Set the partner for which a rule applies

 Leaving the field empty means that the rule will apply to all partners.

 Rules will be run at specific points during the workflow.
 The following triggers are available to choose from :

-Transformation: These rules are used to change the (meta)data of documents, before all else.
+Transformation: These rules are used to change the (meta)data of documents.

 Accounting: These rules help generate a more complex journal entry.